pussinboots/angularjs-crypto/README.md

 - [Crypto-js 3.1.2 AES modul](http://crypto-js.googlecode.com/svn/tags/3.1.2/build/rollups/aes.js)
 - [Crypto-js 3.1.2 ecb mode](http://crypto-js.googlecode.com/svn/tags/3.1.2/build/components/mode-ecb.js)

+##Bower Versions

+- 0.0.3 : support all ciphers that are supported by CryptoJS

 ##Development

 To simplify the checkout and the setup of a full development environment with all needed dependencies the  [vagrant-git](https://github.com/pussinboots/vagrant-git) project is used.